birkir/react-native-carplay/README.md

 5. start xcode and run the project on your simulator or device

+## Image Size and Resolution

+Quirks observed where PNG image resolutions should be specfied with scale factor of 3.0 (i.e. append with `@3x`) with ListTemplate image sizing suggested around 80 x 80 px per [Issue #6](https://github.com/birkir/react-native-carplay/issues/6)

 ## Not working / In progress

 ### UI Elements